Lets you see under the hood

 Does that seem like information overload?
 Well, the good news is that you can trim some of the content in Activity Monitor you don’t particularly need.

 Simply click on View>Columns on the menu bar and deselect the columns you don’t want.
 You’ll also see other columns to choose from if you want to add even more types of activity monitoring.

 Sorting Through The Noise

-As you’ve seen, each tab has several columns, with every process sitting on a row.
-You can click on the name of any column to sort processes by its particular information type.
+As you’ve seen, each tab has several columns, with every process sitting in a row.
+You can click on the name of any column to sort processes by their particular information type.